ADGEfficiency/course-starter-python/neuapp/blog/make.md

 Originally used for as a build automation tool - `make` can be used for any workflow that involves running programs and making files.

-Here is how to use `make` and `Makefile` in a modern data science project.
+Here is how to use this classic tool in a modern data science project.

 ##  Der Anfang ist das Ende